CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Additionally, ``OptimizeBusUtilization()`` now defaults to setting optimized signals to 4 Hz instead of 0 Hz, preserving data for hoot logs.
 Users can still get the old behavior by explicitly passing in 0 Hz.

+.. dropdown:: Miscellaneous Changes

-Finally, logs from the same robot program instance / FRC match will now be grouped into a subdirectory named after the match and the date/time of the start of the match.
+   - Logs from the same robot program instance / FRC match will now be grouped into a subdirectory named after the match and the date/time of the start of the match.
+   - The list of :ref:`docs/api-reference/api-usage/signal-logging:free signals` (including custom user signals) is no longer limited to WPILOG export and can now be exported to MCAP.

 Hoot Replay Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^